Shreya0511/Banking-System/README.md

 # Banking-System
-Tried Making a dummy Banking system using HTML, CSS, PHP, MYSQL
+A Dummy Banking system using HTML, CSS, PHP, MYSQL.